How to Fight for Direct Answers in Google's Featured Snippets

 - Transcribe your video to give search engines a better idea of your video's context.

 - Tweak your title slightly on each platform you share it on to avoid cannibalization of your SEO efforts.

 Optimizing Photos for Search Engine Marketing

 With the rise of image-based social platforms like Instagram and Pinterest, more and more users are turning to image-based searches.
 Hubspot was among one of the first marketing company to take notice of this trend and recently performed a test to see if they could optimize an image of a female CEO to get into the top 100 images.

-The results are still coming in, but there were several key pieces of advice provided in their post to optimize your images for search, including:
+The results are still coming in, but there were several key pieces of advice provided in their post to optimize your for search, including:

 1. Include Keywords/Entities in the File Name.